ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 A single org-scoped cloud collector task is created per AWS account and region, Azure subscription, or GCP project.
 A larger, hierarchy-aware task set (resource hierarchy, networks, subnets, route tables, peering, security, VMs, and more) runs against that one collector instead of many per-VPC devices.

+!!! warning "Device Count Impact"

+    VPCs/VNets no longer appear as devices.
+They no longer count toward the device count.
+Expect your device count to decrease after enabling this feature flag.

 #### Network Diagrams

 Cloud network constructs are displayed as nodes in the network and sites diagram instead of VPCs/VNets being represented as devices.
 The detail tab shows relevant data for each construct.
 A new **Cloud** group of protocols has been added, containing **Cloud Gateway** and **Cloud Peering**.